MC 23: The Tale of the Herd and the Dung Beetles

 Until, one day all they seemed to do is eat dung and produce frass.
 There was either no time to do anything else and when there was time, no one could remember how or why they once rolled the stuff.
 And as the day’s past, the horses, having no reason to eat anything nutritious, the herd turned to eating whatever took the least energy to process into dung.
 Afterall, it’s not like the dung beetles had much of a choice.
 They’d want what they got.

 But the younger beetles had no time to complain.
-Cursed to only consume horse dung, found themselves having to process more dung just to survive.
+Cursed to want more and more horse dung, they found themselves having to process more dung just to survive.
 Unable even to find time to lay their larvae, there were now fewer beetles to produce the frass demanded by the horse in exchange for their dung that grew sour and tasteless.

 The frass eating insects that had once eaten the beetles waste, fly around, pollinate and do other useful frass eating insect activities had all starved.
-The horses unwilling to share even the smallest morsel of frass, guarded it.
-Convinced that their lives depended on having the most frass, there was no frass for the pollinating insects.
-Their weight of what would never be, more than all the King Midas gold.
-Taken by the same god who, when only a child had stollen Apollo’s horses.
+The horses and beetles unwilling to share even the smallest morsel guarded their shit.
+Convinced that their lives depended on having the most frass and dung, there was no frass or dung for anyone else to use.
+The weight of all that would never be because of Hermes trick more than all of Midas’ gold.
+Stolen by the same theif who, when only a child had stollen Apollo’s horses.

-Now, before Artemis own eyes, he was slowly stealing the life from not only the herd but the whole forest.
+Now, before Artemis own eyes, Hermes was slowly stealing the life from not only the herd but the whole forest.

 The fields, now bare of all varieties of grass.
 The horses had turned to eating all the flowers.
 “The leaves will be next” she sighed.